CipherOne/swiftprotocol/README.md

 The _Salary Multiplier_ for Identity Providers is decided by the Delegated Nodes.
 An Identity Provider's salary is determined by multiplying the number of UBITs that have been claimed by Members under that specific Identity Provider by the Salary Multiplier.
 For example, if the Salary Multiplier is 0.01 and the Identity Provider has 100,000 active validated Members that claimed 5,000,000 UBITs during that day, the Identity Provider will receive 50,000 UBITs at the first block after midnight UTC.

 ## Reserved Funds
-30 Billion UBITs will be reserved; these UBITs are not controlled by any central source.
+Reserve UBITs (RUBITs) will be reserved; these UBITs are not controlled by any central source.
 Delegated Nodes have the ability to award these funds to proposals with a majority vote.
 It's the responsibility of the Delegated Nodes to assign these funds on an as-needed basis to Identity Providers, Delegated Nodes, Members, or Entities in an effort to further the success of this Protocol.

 ### Funding Proposals
 When a Member or Identity Provider requires funds to perform some task, they must submit a public funding proposal.
-This proposal will be written in plain text, signed with the requester's public key and then added to the blockchain.
-Nodes will then have one week to vote on the proposal.
+This proposal will be written using TACS, signed with the public key of the reqesting Memebr, and then added to the blockchain.
+Delegated Nodes have one week to vote on the proposal.
 Non-votes are counted as "No"s.
 A majority consensus is required for the funds to be transferred.

 ## Consensus Protocol
 A new consensus mechanism is used in this Protocol that allows for extremely fast block times while still being trustable.
 This Protocol uses the consensus mechanism called DPOI (Delegated Proof of Identity).
-The mechanism works almost identically to DPOS (Delegated Proof of Stake) <sup>[[7]](#7)</sup>.
-The primary difference is that in DPOS, members have a say proportional to the amount of stake they own in the currency.
+The mechanism works similar to DPOS (Delegated Proof of Stake) <sup>[[7]](#7)</sup>.
+The primary difference is that in DPOS, members have a say proportional to the amount of stake they own in the currency (rich control poor).
 In DPOI, each Member has the ability to cast a single vote regardless of the stake they own.

 ### Selecting Forgers
-When Delegated Nodes are elected, they are placed into an ordered list of Delegated Nodes that are permitted to forge blocks.
+When Delegated Nodes are elected, they are placed into an ordered list of Delegated Nodes that are permitted to forge (to make) blocks.
 The ordering is determined by the amount of votes that each Delegated Node has received during an election.
 Nodes will then take turns forging blocks round-robin.
 When it's a node's turn to create a block, they will have a ten-second window to forge a block.
 If no block is forged during this duration, the next Delegated Node on the list will also have permission to forge a new block.
 This will be achieved by using a timestamp server <sup>[[6]](#6)</sup>.

-### Consensus
-Consensus is decided by following the longest chain.
-Delegated Nodes that attempt to perform a double-spend attack by signing multiple blocks will promptly be [banned by other Delegated Nodes](#delegated-node-voting).

 ## Protections
-Due to the decentralized government-community system implemented by this Protocol, there are potential attack vectors that should be carefully analyzed.
-These attacks have been outlined along with their potential impact and preventative measures.
+TAN's AI aborts all attempts of NMT, and NMT, that try to violate TAC in TAN.

+## Double Spend Attack
+TAN's AI aborts all attempts of NMT, and NMT, that try/tried double spend attacks in TAN.

 ### Skip Attack
-If nodes are in the order `<Bad Node> <Good Node> <Bad Node>`, then the two bad nodes can collude to skip over the good node.
-When it's the first bad node’s turn to create a block, it can create a block immediately, and only broadcast to the next bad node in the list.
-The second bad node can then wait ten seconds, sign the node, and then broadcast it normally.
-The chain with the two bad nodes will be accepted since it's longer.
-While this attack is normally harmless, it does allow colluding bad nodes to take control of the network with only 25% +1 of the nodes if the nodes happen to be optimally placed.
+TAN's AI aborts all attempts of NMT and NMT that try/tried Skip attacks in TAN.

-### Incubation Period
+### No Incubation Periods
-All new Members that join the UBIC Protocol will be placed into an incubation period of one week, in which another Member will have to verify the new Membwr is a real person, thus preventing an Identity Provider from creating fake Members to quickly create UBITs for themselves--and gives Delegated Nodes sufficient time to ban the offending Identity Provider.
+MOT in TAN are MOT in TAN, and NMT are\will be in a special place in TAN.

 ### Sybil Attacks
-Members and Identity Providers are disincentivized from performing Sybil attacks as it comes with the risk of getting banned from the platform by Delegated Nodes.
-Additional safeguards such as the [incubation period ](#incubation-period) and the [blockchain rollback capability of Delegated Nodes](#delegated-node-voting) also exist to mitigate aabuse.
-Members who attempt to submit fake documents to gain additional basic income as a new Member will be banned and lose access all UBITs collected.
-Identity Providers will be required to have very strict levels of regulation on how they approve new Members, which will eliminate abuse.
+TAN's AI aborts all attempts of NMT and NMT that try/tried Sybil attacks in TAN.

 ### Round Robin Order Attack
-A group of colluding bad actors could collude to all try to receive a similar number of votes, allowing them to be placed in similar locations within the round-robin ordering.
-(See [Selecting Forgers](#selecting-forgers).)
-A double-spend attack could then be completed with only a handful of bad nodes.
-This attack, however, can only occur once before being detected.
-Large transactions should wait for a sufficient amount of confirmations to combat this.
-Small transactions should be insured by Identity Providers.
+TAN's AI aborts all attempts of NMT and NMT that try/tried Round Robin Oder attacks in TAN.

-### Deactivation of an Identity Provider
+### Deactivation of Identity Provider(s) in TAN
-In the event that an Identity Provider attempts to perform fraud, they can be banned by [Delegated Nodes](#delegated-node-voting).
+In the event that an Identity Provider attempts to perform fraud, they/them shall be banned by [Delegated Nodes](#delegated-node-voting).
 In the event that damage has already been caused by the action of the Identity Provider, Delegated Nodes can vote to revert the chain to a previous state with an Identity Provider banned.
-This will cause a large amount of economic damage, but is meant as a last resort to enable this Protocol to not be devastated by an attack and to disincentivize Identity Providers from acting poorly.
-Member accounts that belong to that Identity Provider would consequently be orphaned until they were claimed and validated by another Identity Provider.
+This will cause a large amount of economic damage, but is meant as a last resort to enable this Protocol to not be devastated by an attack and to disincentivize Identity Providers from acting against TAN.
+Member accounts that belonged to an Identity Provider banned revert back to TAN.

-## Constitution
+## TAN's Constitution
-Due to the fact that this Protocol directly interacts with the real world through decentralized governance, there are certain rules which cannot be programmatically enforced yet are crucial for this Protocol to function as intended.
-Delegated Nodes or Identity Providers that perform actions in contradiction to the items listed in the constitution should be [banned](#delegated-node-voting).
+TAN's TAC can be viewed at ~ https://sites.google.com/view/thealtruennation/home.
+TAC includes this protocol that includes Memebers, Delegated Nodes, and/or Identity Providers that perform acts and/or actions in contradiction to TAC automatically become NMT and are banned [banned](#delegated-node-voting).

-* Members shall be treated equal and given the same amount of daily UBITs regardless of their background.
+* Members shall be treated equal and given the same amount of daily UBITs regardless of background.
 * Identity Providers should share a decentralized internal system of identities to guarantee Sybil accounts cannot be created.
-The internal system should also make any potential transitions of Members easier to accomplish.
+The internal system also makes any potential transitions of Members easier to accomplish.
 * Delegated Nodes should be [banned](#delegated-node-voting) for the following reasons:
   * Regularly not performing their duty to vote on proposals.
   * Not forging new blocks during their turn within dBFT.